clab/lstm-parser-with-beam-search/README.md

 }
 ```

+# Using alternate decoding methods

+To use each decoding method, simply add the correct flags to the model:

+`-b 12`: Beam search with 12 beams

+`-D -b 50`: Dynamic beam search, cutting off any beams whose score is less than 50% of the top beam

+`-b 32 -M .105`: Selectional branching, maximum of 32 beams, spawn a new beam whenever the negative log of the difference in probabilities between the top two beams is less than .105

+`-B 12`: Heuristic backtracking, backtrack 12 times

+`-B 12 --hb_cutoff`: Heuristic backtracking, backtrack up to 12 times unless we cutoff earlier

+# Training the cutoff model

+The cutoff model freezes the parameters of the regular network and trains an additional Stack-LSTM to predict where to cut off parsing.
+To train this model, use the normal training script, make sure you load an already-trained model, and add the `--train_hb` flag.

 # Checking out the project for the first time

 The first time you clone the repository, you need to sync the `cnn/` submodule.